richardwaters9049/street-group/README.md

 Once the project is up and running you can create a dummy admin using the register page.
 You can then log in using the dummy admin credentials.

--   Example: username: admin
+-   Username: admin
--   email: admin@admin.com
+-   Email: admin@admin.com
--   password: (This must be at least 8 characters long.)
+-   Password: (This must be at least 8 characters long.)

 ## Dependencies